w0ver/Course-101-round-2/README.md

-* to get all the new files, click on update.bat file to pull all the new files from the repo
+* to get all the new files, click on update.bat file to pull all the new files from the repo.